ipfs/js-ipfs/README.md

 - **WIP** [JavaScript IPFS implementation](https://github.com/ipfs/js-ipfs)
 - **WIP** [JavaScript ipfs-api](https://github.com/ipfs/js-ipfs-api)
-- Soon, go-ipfs, go-ipfs-api, java-ipfs-api, python-ipfs-api and others will implement it as well.
+- Soon™, go-ipfs, go-ipfs-api, java-ipfs-api, python-ipfs-api and others will implement it as well.

 Send in a PR if you find or write one!